 The Information Specialist (IS) of the Cochrane Common Mental Disorders Group (CCMD) assembles, maintains and administers a specialised register of controlled trials, as a service to the review authors who are members of CCMD.
 The register is partially studies based, it is relational database consisting of >34,000 reference records (reports of RCTs) of which 60% of these references have been tagged to individual coded study records.

 The references register currently contains >34,000 reference records (annual accrual rate of c2000 new records) referring to completed or ongoing trials.
 Reports of trials are identified by formal, generic search methods or by informal discovery.
-Hard copies and/or e-articles of most of the trial reports are also located with the TSC.
+Hard copies and/or e-articles of most of the trial reports are also located with the IS.

 The studies register originated from an EU funded project (EU-PSI: Evidence-Based Treatment in Mental Health and Optimised Use of Databases) which involved converting the reference registers of five Cochrane mental health groups into study-based registers.
-CCDAN has coded >11,500 individual study records using the EU-PSI coding manual.
+CCMD has coded >11,500 individual study records using the EU-PSI coding manual.

 The following fields have been coded (those marked in bold are priority fields):